 A stunt performer, coordinator, combat teacher, actor, and trainer here in NYC.
 Originally hailing from Cleveland, Alicia has sent the last 10 years in NYC working in entertainment violence and storytelling.
 Most recently she doubled in the feature film Block Island, and has starred and coordinated for a number of Discovery ID series.
 She is a professor at LIU Post, AMDA, and Fights4.
 Working with The Disenchantment cast and crew has been an absolute pleasure.

-JENNY LIU (VFX Artist)
+JENNY LIU (VFX Artist, Title/Credits Design)

 is an editor, animator, and visual effects artist.
 She has edited television shows for HGTV and DIYNetwork, and also edited and animated several corporate videos for PricewaterhouseCoopers as well as clients in the beauty and food industries.
 Having a wide variety of skills in post production allows her to think outside the box and find the best way to tell the story.
 She has a BFA in Film/TV from NYU's Tisch School of the Arts.

 LAUREN SOWA (On-Set Photographer)